Stem Cell-based Secretome - Exosome Treatment for Parkinson's Disease

 Diagnostics - Treatment - Medication - Stem Cell Therapies

-On this page we inform you about AD covering an overview on important aspects of causes, treatment options, precision diagnostics as well as our stem cell-based therapies that we offer in Offenbach (near Frankfurt am Main airport), Germany.
+On this page we inform you about PD covering an overview on important aspects of causes, treatment options, precision diagnostics as well as our stem cell-based therapies that we offer in Offenbach (near Frankfurt am Main airport), Germany.

 Conventional Parkinson Disease Therapies vs. Stem Cell Therapy